kblocksio/kblocks/docs/docs/user-guide/03-project-setup.md

 ## Understanding the Project Structure

 After initialization, your project directory will contain several files and subdirectories.
 These are essential for the configuration and operation of your block.

-Here's a brief overview of what you might find:
+Here's a brief overview of what you might find in a Terraform-based block:

-- `kblock.yaml`: The main configuration file that defines your block's metadata, specifications, and operator settings.
+- `kblock.yaml`: The main [configuration manifest](/docs/reference/01-manifest.md) that defines your block's metadata, specifications, and operator settings.
 - `README.md`: Documentation file that describes your block, its purpose, and usage instructions.
 - `src/` (the contents of this directory is engine-specific)
-  - `values.schema.json`: JSON Schema file that defines the structure and validation rules for your block's API.
+  - `values.schema.json`: JSON schema file that defines the structure and validation rules for your block's API.
   - `main.tf`: The main Terraform configuration file where you'll define your infrastructure resources.
   - `variables.tf`: Defines input variables used in your Terraform configuration.
 Must match the schema.
   - `outputs.tf`: Specifies the output values that will be exposed by your block.
 The list of